Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 .. type: text
 -->

-This Ismaël Koné from Côte d'Ivoire (Ivory Coast).
+This is Ismaël Koné from Côte d'Ivoire (Ivory Coast).
 I am a fan of open source software.
 In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the dataframe interchange protocol.

 We'll continue by motivating this project through details about **cuDF** and the **dataframe interchange protocol**.